The one-size-fits-all benefits era is over

 Flexible benefits introduce tax complexity that can trip up HR teams if the platform doesn't handle it properly.

-In India specifically, Flexible Benefit Plans (FBPs) offer significant tax savings through pre-tax deductions components like meal allowances, fuel reimbursements, and health insurance contributions can be tax-exempt or partially exempt.
+In India specifically, Flexible Benefit Plans (FBPs) offer significant tax savings through pre-tax deductions — components like meal allowances, fuel reimbursements, and health insurance contributions can be tax-exempt or partially exempt.
 But each component has regulatory caps and specific documentation requirements.

 If your company has global teams, it gets even more layered.
 Tax treatment varies by country.
 Some benefits are taxable in one jurisdiction and exempt in another.
+Some LSA options require different substantiation rules depending on where the employee is based.

 Whatever platform you choose, make sure it handles tax treatment automatically.
 If your HR team is manually calculating tax implications for every benefit claim, you've just traded one administrative problem for another.